 |Should I convert my MetaTrader 4 programs to MetaTrader 5?|

 There is no doubt that, despite the years of glory that MT4 has given to MetaQuotes, this company is betting heavily on replacing its “old classic superstar” with a modern and young “pop star”, MT5.
-The benefits, superior features, and greater versatility of the gleaming platform have not managed to seduce the large number of MT4 users by themselves.
+The benefits, superior features, and greater versatility of the gleaming platform have not managed to seduce a large number of MT4 users by themselves.
 So MetaQuotes has decided to ‘force’ the transition from MT4 to MT5.
 In this sense, they have accompanied the improvements in the MT5 functionalities -like the implementation of hedging and others-, with a gradual abandonment of MT4.
-Thus, the last update of MT4 is the build 1090, that dates from May 19, 2017 (check it here).
+Thus, the last update of MT4 is the build 1310, that dates from November 26, 2020 (check it here).

 Is MT4 really in danger of extinction?